-A third classification method presents various mechanical properties or forming parameters of different steels, such as total elongation, work hardening exponent n, or hole expansion ratio .
-As an example, Figure 1-1 compares total elongations – a steel property related to formability – for the different metallurgical types of steel.
-Figure 1-1A shows the lower strength steels in dark grey and the traditional HSS steels in light grey.
-Some of the early AHSS steel ellipses have colour instead of shades of gray.
-Figure 1-1B highlights some of the newer higher strength steels for the automotive market.
-Figures 1-1A and 1-1B illustrate only the relative comparison of different steel grades – not specific property ranges of each type.
+A third classification method presents various mechanical properties or forming parameters of different steels, such as total elongation, work hardening exponent (n-value), or hole expansion ratio (λ).
+As an example, Figure 2-1 compares total elongations – a steel property related to formability – to the tensile strength for the current types of steel.
+These properties are important for press shop operations and virtual forming analyses.

-Since the terminology used to classify steel products varies considerably throughout the world, this document uses a combination of methods to define the steels.
-Each steel grade is identified by metallurgical type, yield strength (in MPa), and tensile strength (in MPa).
-As an example, DP 500/800 means a dual phase steel type with 500 MPa minimum yield strength and 800 MPa minimum ultimate tensile strength.
-This classification system was used in the ULSAB-AVC (UltraLight Steel Auto Body – Advanced Vehicle Concepts) Program.
+Since the terminology used to classify steel products varies considerably throughout the world, this document uses the WorldAutoSteel format to define the steels.
+Each steel grade is identified by metallurgical type, minimum yield strength (in MPa), and minimum tensile strength (in MPa).
+As an example, DP 500/800 means a dual phase steel with 500 MPa minimum yield strength and 800 MPa minimum ultimate tensile strength.
+The ULSAB-AVC program first used this classification system.

 Metallurgy of AHSS